KeithSloan/toSketch/README.md

      * Select the object to be Scaled.
      * Click on the to Scale icon
      * A new object is created where the Shape from the selected Object is stored.
-     * By changing the Objects Properties from the inital values of ONE the Shape of the object is reScale
+     * By changing the Objects Properties from the inital values of ONE the Shape of the object is reScaled
-     * The original selected object is deleted
+     * The original selected object is then deleted

 ### Reset Origin

-When STEP files are imported into FreeCAD their Placements are all set to zero and the Shapes are all created accordingly, this means if you try and Rotate an object that has been imported into FreeCAD it does not rotate correctly.
+When STEP files are imported into FreeCAD their Placements are all set to zero and the Shapes are all created accordingly.
+This means if you try and Rotate an object that has been imported into FreeCAD it does not rotate correctly.

-Selecting an Object and clicking on the Reset Origin icon results in the following.
+Selecting an Object and clicking on the Reset Origin icon results in the following

-     * A new PartFeaturePython object is created and stores a copy of the objects Shape.
+    * A new PartFeaturePython object is created and stores a copy of the selected objects Shape.
     * The Objects Placement is set based on the Shapes Bounding box and drawn at the same position.
     * The Selected Object is removed

     For the new object

-        * The Origin can be changed via the Object Parameter using the Parameter window between
+      * The Origin can be changed via the Object Type Parameter using the Parameter window between

           * min x/y/z
           * Center of Mass
           * Original ( as created by STEP import )

       * The parameter window shows readonly Bounding box info
       * The Origin type can be changed via the Objects Parameter Placement setting.
       * Apart from when the Origin Type is set to Original the Object should now rotate corretly